 The Future of Organizational Management

-Job prospects in organizational leadership are bright, but competition for the top-paying jobs will be intense.
+Job prospects in organizational leadership are bright, but competition for the top-paying jobs may be intense.
 The Bureau of Labor Statistics' most recent projections suggest that employment for human resources managers alone will grow 17 percent by 2016.
 That is significantly higher than the average job growth for all occupations.
 Median average salaries in the last year surveyed, 2006, were attractive at $88,510.
 Specialization only increases the earnings potential, as the demand for qualified candidates becomes more difficult for organizations to meet.

 Your Future in Organizational Management

 Successful completion of an organizational management program could lead you to leadership positions in numerous companies and institutions, ranging from traditional to e-business to entertainment to education.
 In addition, graduates often start their own businesses or pursue long-term careers in government.
 Organizational managers typically find employment in:

 Given the profession's emphasis on interpersonal skills, networking, analytical thinking, and human relations, it is likely that this particular career will enjoy rapid growth as more companies gravitate toward service-related industries.
 The need for skilled people to bridge the gap between management and labor should continue to grow for the foreseeable future.